Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 - **ENB Preset Options:** By default, the list ships with Cabbage ENB for NAT 3.
 Under the `ENB Preset Options` separator, you may untick the `Cabbage ENB for NAT 3` mod and enable **one** of the 10 optional ENBs depending on what you prefer.
    > If you have opened the game before, delete the `enbcache` and `gpucache` folders inside MO2's `Overwrite\Root` folder.
 You can find Overwrite by scrolling all the way down in Mod Organizers' left pane and double-clicking the red `Overwrite` text.

-- **3BA underwear nevernude**: Enabled by default.
+- **Nevernude for females**: Enabled by default.
 Disable this mod if you wish to have a nude body on a female character.

+- **Clean Save Auto-reloader**: >utomatically restarts the game when reloading a save, except for the first save load when opening the game.
+  > You can disable this if you want as it is an optional mod, but understand that you do so at your own risk.
+You should restart the game when reloading saves or you will even eventually corrupt your save.

 - **3BA more jiggle**: Enable if you want more body jiggle and bounce for females.